 |Age in Months||Weight in lbs: Male||Weight in lbs: Female|

 Remember, this breed loves to work alongside humans and other animals.
-Contrary to popular belief, they are emotional, extremely sensitive, and easily stressed; they are all about good company.
-Keep in mind that a healthy and loved puppy is a happy puppy.
+They are emotional, intelligent and sensitive, and make great pet companions if socialized well and trained early.
+A healthy and loved puppy is a happy puppy.
 Treat them well, and they will grow up to be the best friend and companion that you could ever ask for.